spencereread/CMIP6-Project/README.md

-The notebooks in this repository explain and describe how to download and analyse CMIP6 data.
-Run the Download_Datasets_to_nc notebook first.
-This will download the .nc files to the 'datasets' folder.
+This repository contains Jupyter Notebooks for downloading and analyzing CMIP6 climate data.
+Start by running the Download_Datasets_to_nc notebook to fetch the required .nc files into the datasets/ directory.
+Subsequent notebooks perform analysis and visualization of temperature, precipitation, and climate risk indicators.